trammell/recipe-book/susans-recipes.md

 minutes.
 Remove skillet from heat.
 Cool vegetable mixture.
 Stir in basil and salt.

-Preheat oven to 400°F. Melt remaining 6 tablespoons butter in small saucepan.
+Preheat oven to 400 °F. Melt remaining 6 tablespoons butter in small saucepan.
 Place 1 pastry sheet on work surface (keep remaining phyllo sheets covered).
 Brush with some of melted butter.
 Top with second pastry sheet; brush with melted butter.
 Place 1 salmon fillet crosswise on pastry sheet, 5 inches in